insin/jbscript.dev/src/pages/theming-with-gatsby-plugin-dark-mode/index.md

 ---
-title: 'Theming with gatsby-plugin-dark-mode'
+title: Theming Gatsby with gatsby-plugin-dark-mode
-date: '2019-03-07'
+date: 2019-03-08
-description: A Gatsby plugin which handles some of the details of implementing a dark mode theme
+description: A Gatsby plugin which handles some of the details of implementing a dark mode theme.
 ---

 [gatsby-plugin-dark-mode](https://github.com/insin/gatsby-plugin-dark-mode#readme) is a new plugin for [Gatsby](https://www.gatsbyjs.org) which handles some of the details of implementing a dark mode theme.